CurrencyCloud/postman/README.md

 ============

-Currency Cloud Connect is designed for businesses that want to make frequent payments.
+Currency Cloud Connect is designed for businesses that want to make international payments.
 By accessing our Payment Engine via our API, you can automate your end-to-end payment processes and rapidly deliver tailor-made solutions for your customers.